ravener/discord-tnt/README.md

 # NOTE
 This library is discontinued as this project was just me playing around.

-These days I found better ways to do this.
-Therefore, a new rewrite is in progress but there's no ETA yet.
+It was made in the early days of my JavaScript to practice and learn about the Discord API.
+It is archived now, it may be a good starting point for some other interested users but use at your own risk, the code quality is terrible and all since as I said I made it when I was fairly new to JavaScript.

 # DiscordTNT
 Node.js Discord Library.